Yasser-R/v1-payment-api/source/includes/_checkouts.md

 shipping | yes | Order shipping total.
 For order display purposes only, not persisted. notes | yes | A note of max 255 chars. to attach to the resulting payment. facilitatorAmount | yes | Amount of the facilitator fee to override.
 Only applicable if the facilitator fee feature is enabled.
-If set to `0`, facilitator fee is disabled for transaction. orderItems | yes | An array of JSON object(s) which contain a `name`, `description`, `quantity`, and `price`.
+If set to `0`, facilitator fee is disabled for transaction. metadata | yes | An object containing up to 10 key-value pairs of your choice which is persisted with the resulting transaction.
+[Learn about Metadata](#metadata) orderItems | yes | An array of JSON object(s) which contain a `name`, `description`, `quantity`, and `price`.